“[…] in the dramatic Toccata, Bougt impressed with great dexterity, quick shifts and sharp emotional flings.” – Uppsala Nya Tidning

-Jonatan has performed in venues such as the Royal Festival Hall, Queen’s Gallery, Amaryllis Flemming Concert Hall, Britten Theatre, Kings Place, Snape Maltings Concert Hall (UK), Stockholm Concert Hall and Uppsala Konsert&Kongress Concert Hall (Sweden), Große Universitätsaula Salzburg (Austria) and Centro Cultural Justicia Federal, (Brazil).
+Jonatan has performed in venues such as the Royal Festival Hall, Queen’s Gallery, Shakespeare Globe, Hampton Court Palace, St John’s Smith Square, Kings Place, Snape Maltings Concert Hall (UK), Stockholm Concert Hall and Uppsala Konsert&Kongress Concert Hall (Sweden), Große Universitätsaula Salzburg (Austria) and Centro Cultural Justicia Federal, (Brazil).
 In 2016, Jonatan performed the UK premiere of Chaya Czernowin’s ‘White Wind Waiting’ with the RCM Symphony Orchestra under the baton of Johannes Harneit.

-Jonatan would like to thank the following organisations and individuals for their generous support throughout his career and studies: The Musicians’ Company, Margareta Rörby and the Jörgen Rörby Scholarship, the Swedish Guitar & Lute Society, the Grisslehamn’s Guitar Prize, Edilson Barboza and the FAMES in Brazil, Royal Academy of Music in Sweden, Sasha Levtov and the West Sussex Guitar Club, the Uppfostringsfonderna, the Thora Ohlsson Foundation, the Helge Ax:son Johnson Foundation, the Kjempe-Carlgrenska Foundation and Föreningen för Tidig Musik.
+Jonatan would like to thank the following organisations and individuals for their generous support throughout his career and studies: The Musicians’ Company, Margareta Rörby and the Jörgen Rörby Scholarship, the Swedish Guitar & Lute Society, the Grisslehamn’s Guitar Prize, Edilson Barboza and FAMES in Brazil, Royal Academy of Music in Sweden, Sasha Levtov and the West Sussex Guitar Club, Uppfostringsfonderna, Thora Ohlsson Foundation, Helge Ax:son Johnson Foundation, Kempe-Carlgrenska Foundation, Help Musicians UK, ISM COVID19 Hardship Fund, Handel & Hendrix House Museum, NORDEM and Föreningen för Tidig Musik.

 Musicians’ Company Award: RCM Lambert Scholarship 2017